Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Special thanks to Ms. F. Smith for donating pictures of her number 12 Sidney Hollowware Skillet.
 The embellishment of the script logo on the skillet is simply stunning.

-The second logo is called the block logo, and it has the company name in block lettering.
-The logos are either straight or in an arc shape.
+The second logo is the block logo, with the company name in block lettering.
+The writing is either straight or in an arc shape.
 But both logos have Sidney and the letter 0 placed in the center.
 This logo has an “Old West” look to it.

 Sidney Hollowware with block lettering

-The picture below was donated by a very kind reader from New Hampshire.
+A very kind reader from New Hampshire took a picture of his skillet to add to this identification guide.
 The skillet is another example of the Sidney Hollow Ware Co logo with block lettering.
-Interestingly the #7 looks very similar to the #7 seen on some Erie skillets.
+Interestingly, the #7 looks very similar to the #7 seen on some Erie skillets.

 You will also notice sulfur pitting in both examples above and below.
 Sulfur pitting is not uncommon on Sidney skillets.
 Most likely, this is due to the time of manufacture.
-After all, the company was manufacturing in the late 19th century when wood and coal stoves were commonly used.
+After all, the company manufactured products in the late 19th century when wood and coal stoves became popular in middle-income households.

 Sidney Hollowware identification